bdionne/bitstore/Readme.md

     ERL_FLAGS="-sname couch@localhost -pa ../bitstore/ebin -pa ../bitcask/ebin -pa ../bitcask/deps/ebloom/ebin ./utils/run -i

 Notice the command use relative paths to pick up files from the bitstore project.
+The -sname option is not required but it useful when using debug tools such as Distel in emacs.

 ### Opinion